 How do I know if a port is open on my server?

-On Linux, run ss -tulnp to see all listening TCP and UDP ports along with the process that owns each one.
+On Linux, run ss -tulnp to see all listening TCP and UDP ports.
+The output also shows the process that owns each one.
 On Windows, use netstat -an | findstr LISTENING or the PowerShell cmdlet Test-NetConnection -ComputerName localhost -Port 443.
-To check from an external perspective (what the internet can see), use nmap against your server’s public IP address or use our port reference tool.
-Remember that a port can be open locally but blocked by a firewall from external access — always test from the perspective that matters for your use case.
+To check from an external perspective, run nmap against your server’s public IP address.
+You can also use our port reference tool to confirm what a given port is for.
+Remember that a port can be open locally but blocked by a firewall from outside.
+Always test from the perspective that matters.